 Raising your own chickens?
 Are you serious?
 Who would do that?
-We did!
-And we loved it!!
-About 3 years ago I worked for a family who lived on about 5 acres of land with a horse, a few chickens, cats, etc. After a while I kind of liked the idea of all those funny little chickens running around, and my husband & I decided- let’s try it!
-So we talked about it- and decided to buy some baby chicks!!
+We do and have for over 10 years now!
+And we love it!!
+Long ago I worked for a family who lived on about 5 acres of land with a horse, a few chickens, cats, etc. After a while I kind of liked the idea of all those funny little chickens running around, so my husband & I decided to try it!
+We’ve been chicken owners ever since and never looked back.

 Believe it or not- chickens do not smell much at all.
 We don’t live on a farm, but we are just outside of city limits- so there is no restrictions on what kinds of animals we have at our house.
 And hens do not crow loud like roosters, so none of our neighbors knew about our 24 little treasures in the backyard! (well, except for the neighbors we sold eggs to!!)